-13 NRAs have indicated that the (lack of) availability of the offer or the technology is the commonest among the most significant issues inhibiting consumers from switching their fixed-IAS provider.
-11 of the 13 NRAs stated that "technology being unavailable (e.g. fibre)" was a significant factor, while 8 of the 13 NRAs stated that "Bad network coverage (very few providers or poor quality of service), was, in their experience, a significant factor inhibiting switching of fixed-IAS provider.
+13 NRAs 84 have indicated that the (lack of) availability of the offer or the technology is frequently among the most significant issues inhibiting consumers from switching their fixed-IAS provider.
+11 of the 13 NRAs stated that "technology being unavailable (e.g. fibre)" was a significant factor, while 8 of the 13 NRAs stated that "bad network coverage (very few providers or poor quality of service), was, in their experience, a significant factor that inhibits switching their fixed-IAS provider.

-13 responding NRAs indicated that contractual obstacles as an important issue to the well-functioning of the switching in their country.
+13 responding NRAs85 indicated that contractual obstacles as an important issue to the well-functioning of switching in their country.